polyu-mm-boris-ng/polyu-mm-boris-ng.github.io/_projects/human.md

 category: My Research Projects
 ---

-Machine learning is widely used for decision-making in many business contexts.
-Although machine learning has been well recognized for identifying meaningful patterns from massive data, they are vulnerable to input manipulation, as agents may strategically behave or manipulate their characteristics to obtain the desired inference from machine learning models.
-Therefore, one stream of my research works on solutions to address this problem.
-Specifically, my ongoing works propose a human-AI hybrid approach that utilizes the complementarity of human knowledge and AI to improve the information processing of firm disclosures.
-In this context, adversarial behaviors can be observed as managers strategically adjust language and information content to mitigate unfavorable investor perceptions.
+Machine learning has become a cornerstone in decision-making across various business landscapes.
+Recognized for its capacity to discern meaningful patterns within massive datasets, machine learning nonetheless remains susceptible to input manipulation.
+This is especially true when individuals or entities strategically alter their behaviors or characteristics to achieve a preferred outcome from machine learning models.

+A significant focus of my research is dedicated to finding solutions to this challenge.
+Notably, my ongoing work advocates for a hybrid human-AI approach, leveraging the synergy between human knowledge and AI to enhance the processing of firm disclosures.
+In such scenarios, adversarial behaviors often surface as managers tactically modify language and information content to soften potential unfavorable investor perceptions.

+This research stream aims to devise strategies that counteract these manipulations, ensuring a more authentic and reliable application of machine learning in business contexts.